Fractional CTO cost in 2026: real pricing

 The cost pays back through three mechanisms in most engagements.

 SaaS rationalisation.
 The average 12-person SME pays £3,000 to £5,000 per month for overlapping software subscriptions.
 A fractional CTO audit in month one typically finds £800 to £2,500 per month in redundant cost.
 That is 40 to 100 percent of the Foundation tier fee recovered before a single system is built.
+This is the least glamorous part of the work and often the fastest to pay for itself, because it is pure subtraction: cancel what nobody uses, consolidate what overlaps, and the saving lands on the next billing cycle.

 Frequently asked questions